MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 For example, let's assume that the order of record types is contact, opportunity, and account.
 In this case, the relationship between opportunity and account is displayed in the account settings, and not in the opportunity settings because account is configured after opportunity.
 Opportunity is considered the source record type, and account is the related record type.
 In this scenario, Copilot for Sales is configured to fetch accounts related to opportunities, but not opportunities related to accounts.
 The exception to this is when the CRM view is set to **None**.
 When no view is selected, default relationships are used instead of any previously selected relationships.
 In this case, the ordering of record types doesn't matter.

-Therefore, adjust the ordering of record types in admin settings by removing and re-adding record types in the desired order.
+Therefore, adjust the ordering of record types in admin settings by removing and re-adding record types in the required order.
 Ensure that the source record type is configured before the related record type.
-Then, select the desired relationship in the related record type settings.
+Then, select the required relationship in the related record type settings.

 ## Impact of CRM customization on collaboration spaces